rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

 participating nations, securing sufficient supply initially for 3% and then 20% of participating countries' populations [^79,88,89](http://sciwheel.com/work/citation?ids=9089111,9644104,9644101&pre=&pre=&pre=&suf=&suf=&suf=&sa=0,0,0).
-COVAX aims to secure $18.1bn in funding to support the development, procurement and delivery of 2 billion doses of vaccines by the end of 2021.
+COVAX aims to secure USD 18.1bn in funding to support the development, procurement and delivery of 2 billion doses of vaccines by the end of 2021.
 The Gavi COVAX AMC will fund access for lower-income countries.
 To date 170 nations including 76 wealthy nations, have expressed intent to